 Essential Pilates Exercises for Posture Transformation

-The following pilates exercises for posture specifically address the muscular imbalances and movement restrictions that develop from prolonged desk work.
+I’ve tested dozens of pilates exercises over the years, and the following movements specifically address the muscular imbalances and movement restrictions that develop from prolonged desk work.
 Each exercise targets multiple aspects of postural dysfunction while building the strength and awareness needed for lasting change.

 Half Roll Back: Building Posterior Chain Control